Spring Break: Patagonia with Kids

 We used 550,000 frequent flier miles for five free LA-Santiago business class tickets on United.
 We then purchased round-trip flights between Santiago and Punta Arenas on LATAM for $1,383.
 We received a media rate at the hotel, but otherwise would have paid $5,090 for our three nights, or $1,697 per night.
 That technically makes it one of the most expensive places we’ve stayed, but that included meals, wine, excursions, park entry and airport transfers.
 If I add up previous spring break trips to Hawaii or Mexico with two hotel rooms, meals, a rental car or transportation and tours/guides, the figures aren’t all that different.

 Calculating the best time to go, value-wise, is easy.
 The hotel is open eight months a year.
-High-season is five months of that (coming up, that will be November 2017 through March 2018) and mid-season the other three (October 2017 and April/May 2018), when it’s less-expensive for adults and kids stay free.
+High-season is five months of that (generally November through March) and mid-season the other three (October and April/May), when it’s less-expensive for adults and kids stay free.
 If you book seven or more nights (you can combine it with Tierra’s other two properties) you save 20%.
 So go mid-season, take the kids and add on a stay at Tierra Atacama or Tierra Chiloe.
 That’s what we did, heading from Tierra Patagonia to Tierra Atacama for four nights.
 Just don’t try to get from Patagonia to Atacama in one day – that would be a long travel day for kids.
 We broke it up with two nights in Santiago.

 Bring layers!
 We typically wore t-shirts, sweatshirts/fleeces and warm jackets starting out on hikes and then shed layers as we went.
 For pants, jeans and hiking pants both worked well.
 And don’t forget waterproof jackets and pants – and actually bring them with you on each excursion!